 Warm and Dry

 Rosemary, native to the Mediterranean, and thyme, originally from southern Europe, are both well adapted to hot, dry summers and mild, damp winters.
-Thyme can tolerate freezing weather -- down to minus 20 degrees Fahrenheit -- compared to rosemary, which can't tolerate temperatures much below 15 F. When it comes to water, both thyme and rosemary prefer dry soil to wet and grow best in full sun.
-Both these aromatic herbs make a good fit for a water-wise garden.
+Thyme can tolerate freezing weather down to minus 20 degrees Fahrenheit compared to rosemary, which can't tolerate temperatures much below 15 degrees.
+You can add mulch around both types of herbs to give them some insulation in the colder months.

-Rosemary, with its woody upright growth is best suited as hedge.
-Use it to edge a pathway -- as people brush past, they can smell the aromatic leaves.
+Rosemary, with its woody upright growth, is best suited as a hedge.
+Use it to edge a pathway.
+As people brush past, they can smell the aromatic leaves.
 In the herb garden, orient rosemary in the background and keep thyme up front.
-Or, choose a trailing rosemary, such as "Irene" to spill over a wall or container.
+Or, choose a trailing rosemary, such as Irene (Salvia rosmarinus 'Renzels' IRENE, USDA zones 7-10) to spill over a wall or container.

 While you can find a variety of ornamental thyme species, look for English thyme (Thymus vulgaris), which grows in USDA zones 5 through 9, for the culinary herb garden.
-Rosemary cultivars bred for their taste include "Salem," "Well-Sweep Golden" and "Spice Island."
-These also grow in USDA zones 8 through 10.
+Rosemary cultivars bred for their taste include 'Salem,' 'Well-Sweep Golden' and 'Spice Island.'
+These grow best in USDA zones 8 through 10.

 Eulalia Palomo has been a professional writer since 2009.
 Prior to taking up writing full time she has worked as a landscape artist and organic gardener.
 Palomo holds a Bachelor of Arts in liberal studies from Boston University.
 She travels widely and has spent over six years living abroad.